jscottee/jscottee.github.io/README.md

 *This portfolio presents selected engineering projects focused on reliability testing, experimental validation, and data-driven failure investigation of electromechanical systems.*

 ## Project: Early-Stage Reliability & Testability Planning for a Multimodal Electromechanical System
-**Role:** Electrical Engineer (Exploratory / Pre-Implementation)
+**Role:** Electrical Engineer (Astral AR)
-### Project Context
+### Context
 Astral AR is an early-stage effort exploring a multimodal electromechanical sensing concept.
-At the time of my involvement, the system was in the conceptual and feasibility phase, with limited hardware implementation and no production or field data available.
+At the time of my involvement, the system was in the conceptual and feasibility phase, with limited hardware implementation and limited field data available.

 The primary objective was to reason about system structure, interfaces, and observability early enough to avoid downstream reliability and integration issues.